sajera/s-logger/README.md

 log( typeOflog, 'any', 'count', 1,2,3,4, { and: 'any type', of: ['data'] } );
 ```

-> It would be interesting to know how you make out your logs.

 Example out in chrome devtool:
 ---------------
 ```javascript